- Why Use The Blackboard

 The important part for initializing the blackboard component is to have a reference to the

-AIBlackboardInitializer asset which was created when you compiled your AI document on the Visual Editor.
+AIBlackboardInitializer asset which was created after compiling the AI document on the Visual Editor.

-Then, on your project's code, use this to initialize the component:
+Then, on the simulation code, use this to initialize the component:

 That's it.
-Once you've done all referencing and initialization, you are ready to read/write from the Blackboard using its API
+Once the initialization is done, it is ready to read/write from the Blackboard using its API:

 // There is one method for each specific blackboard type (int, byte, FP, boolean, FP vectors and entityRef) blackboardComponent->GetInteger(frame, key); // For the setter method, there are different overrides depending on the type of data passed as the value blackboardComponent->Set(frame, key, value);